CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ##### Callouts
 >
 * To help organize and manage your tasks, Linenux will group your tasks under the 3 default categories (Deadlines, Events, To-Dos) and before listing them.

 >
-* To avoid over cluttering of data, `list` will only show you the name and start/end time(if any) of each task and reminder.
->
 * Your deadlines, events and reminders will be listed in a sorted manner as follows:
      * Deadlines - by earliest end time